jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/14a_descriptive_data.md

 ---
-id: 14a_
+id: descriptive-data-participant-characteristics
-title: "14a. "
+title: "14a.
+Descriptive data – participant characteristics"
+checklist:
+    text: Give characteristics of study participants (e.g., demographic, clinical, social) and information on exposures and potential confounders.
+Present the information in a table.
 ---
 Give characteristics of study participants (e.g., demographic, clinical, social) and information on exposures and potential confounders.
-Present the information in a table
+Present the information in a table.

 ## Read More